Go October 9, 2024 Aditya Rawas

 go mod edit -replace example.com/mathutils=../mathutils

-Your go.mod will now contain:
+Your go.mod now contains:

 module example.com/calculator

-go 1.16
+go 1.23

 replace example.com/mathutils => ../mathutils